 For the size of the town, public transportation in Arlington is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Arlington, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Arlington in 2010 was $63,579, which is wealthy relative to Virginia and the nation.
-This equates to an annual income of $254,316 for a family of four.
-However, Arlington contains both very wealthy and poor people as well.
+The per capita income in Arlington in 2018 was $73,078, which is wealthy relative to Virginia and the nation.
+This equates to an annual income of $292,312 for a family of four.

 The most common language spoken in Arlington is English.
 Other important languages spoken here include Spanish and African languages.